simoncblyth/opticks/notes/issues/rtx-5000-ada-generation-cuda-12p4-driver-550p76-some-analytic-geometry-skipped.rst

 It is as if even the potential for detailed dumping keeps OptiX 7.5 CUDA 12.4 honest.

-BUT : Ada force triangulated not appearing
+FIXED : Ada force triangulated not appearing
 ---------------------------------------------

-* THIS IS ALMOST CERTAINLY BECAUSE THE /cvmfs GEOMETRY NEEDS UPDATE FOR THE CSGSolid.h change regards intent
+* fixed by updating the /cvmfs geometry : to pick up the CSGSolid.h change regards intent

 TODO : try a Release build for which WITH_PIDX is not defined so there is no dynamic runtime potential for detailed dumping